Frequently asked questions about your Sanctuary stay

-Yes, the Sanctuary is located on 33,000 acres.
-In order to get to our lodging, the Welcome Center, and the different animal areas to volunteer, it is necessary to have your own transportation.
+Yes, the Sanctuary covers nearly 4,200 acres.
+To get to our lodgings, the welcome center and the animal care areas, it is necessary to have your own transportation.

-ATVs are not to be operated on Sanctuary property or on county roads.
+ATVs are not permitted on Sanctuary property or on county roads.

-The sanctuary does not have adequate parking to accommodate RVs, and many of the roads are narrow and unimproved; therefore, RVs cannot be driven around the sanctuary.
+The Sanctuary does not have adequate parking to accommodate RVs, and many of the roads are narrow and unimproved.
+Therefore, RVs cannot be driven around the Sanctuary (outside of driving to the designated RV sites).
 You will need to bring another vehicle for transportation.

 Due to abundant wildlife in the area and for the safety of your pets and other animals at the Sanctuary, please always keep your pets leashed when outside.
 Some of the Sanctuary dogs on sleepovers and in training could become aggressive when approached by an unfamiliar dog.
 Help these pups-in-training learn to become model citizens.
 Cats can also go on sleepovers, so you might encounter a feline while out walking.

-Lunch is served seven days a week.
+Lunch is served seven days a week at the Angel Village café.
 You are welcome to join staff members and other volunteers for lunch.
-Our Angel Village Cafe serves a vegan buffet lunch from 11:30 a.m. to 1 p.m. daily.
-The cost is $5.00 per person.
-When the weather is nice, you may wish to enjoy the spectacular view of Angel Canyon from our spacious deck.
+The café serves a vegan buffet lunch from 11:30 a.m. to 1 p.m. daily.
+The cost is $5 per person.
+When the weather is nice, you can enjoy a spectacular view of Angel Canyon from our spacious deck.

-There are a number of restaurants in town (approximately five miles away); some close during the winter months.
-For a list of restaurants, click here.
+There are a number of restaurants in town (approximately five miles away).
+Some close during the winter months.

 Open flames (such as campfires and barbecues) are not permitted anywhere on Sanctuary property.
 Our climate is dry and we cannot risk the safety of our animals.